 Who buys fur?

 55% buyers today are under 44 years of age.
 One in five women own a fur coat.
 Over the past several years the market has experienced significant gains in sales of men’s fur fashions which now accounts for nearly 5% of total fur sales.

 How significant is the fur industry to the American economy?

-With nearly $1.3 billion in retail sales, the fur industry makes a substantial contribution to the U.S. economy.
+With over $1.5 billion in retail sales, the fur industry makes a substantial contribution to the U.S. economy.
 The fur industry in the U.S. provides full-time employment for over 32,000 workers and seasonal or part-time employment for an additional 155,000+ workers.
 Over 12,500 workers in fields such as marketing, banking and insurance also owe their livelihood in part to the fur industry.

 Are endangered species ever used to make fur coats?

 Absolutely NOT!
 Endangered species are never used by the fur industry.
 In fact, the industry is a strong supporter of CITES and all laws protecting endangered species.
 Only abundant furbearing populations are used today.